 We only perform male breast reduction surgery after we know the male breasts will not continue to swell and enlarge.
 By doing so, we ensure that your results are permanent and that any underlying health problems have been addressed.

 Is Male Breast Reduction Surgery Right for Me?

 Once this has been done, most healthy men who are bothered by the appearance of their chest are reasonable candidates to be evaluated for surgery.
-Our plastic surgeons can determine if you are a good candidate for the procedure.
+Our plastic surgeons can determine if you may benefit from the procedure during your consultation.

 Preparing for Your Gynecomastia Surgery

 Before your male breast reduction procedure, you will get a set of pre-operative instructions describing how you should prepare for surgery.
 Certain medications and nutritional supplements can thin the blood and need to be stopped 2 weeks prior to surgery.
 The need for a blood transfusion because of gynecomastia surgery is extremely rare and is not anticipated for this surgery.

 There are several techniques for correction of gynecomastia depending on the severity of the physical characteristics of the breast gland itself.
 Each patient is different, so your surgeon will discuss with you the best option after examining you.
 Some techniques only address the underlying gland with minimal scaring of the skin.
-Other techniques for severe gynecomastia must remove extra skin as well as the breast gland which will leave larger visible scars.
+Other techniques for severe gynecomastia must remove the extra skin as well as the breast gland which will leave larger visible scars.